Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 describe how to install it.
 Once it's installed, copy the jar and (lib)opencv_java342.dll/.so/.dylib to a single folder, then set the environment variable OPENCV_LOC to that folder.
 Some features may depend on additional .dll/.so/.dylib files, such as FFmpeg for IP cameras.
-    *   The implementations dependent on OpenCV are FileRetriever and CameraRetriever.
+    *   The implementations dependent on OpenCV are FileRetriever, NetworkStreamRetriever, and CameraRetriever.
 2. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
 3. Run `./gradlew objectRecognitionSource:assemble`.
 4. Navigate to `<repo location>/vantiq-extension-sources/objectRecognitionSource/build/distributions`.
 The zip and tar